pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Homelab2.md

 A .htp file will be generated suitable for loading into Mame.

-Once loaded (via quick load in mame or autoload in Homelab.exe) enter the following command:
+Once loaded (via quick load in mame) enter the following command:

     CALL 17152